 And here I am with my friends Danny and Brandon next to the finished tree.

-s church.
+On Christmas morning, a friend from my health club took me to his church.
 In this photo, Mr. Park and I are sitting in the church basement, enjoying some instant coffee after the service.
 Afterwords, about 50 people from the church went out together for a lunchtime feast of raw fish.
 Not your father's Christmas Day, perhaps, but festive nonetheless.

 Finally, on the evening of the 25th, we all returned to Brandon's apartment where Danny and Brandon made vegetarian chili and we drank Champaign, again a gift from my parents.